Green Thumb Revival may earn a commission for purchases made after clicking links on this page. Learn More.

 Common pests and diseases of the Philodendron Florida Ghost.

-Philodendron aren’t susceptible to insects, but you’ll encounter aphids and mealybugs. you’ll wipe off mealybugs with cotton balls dipped in lotion.
+Philodendrons aren’t too susceptible to insects, but you could encounter aphids and mealybugs.

 Periodically showering the plant with water and applying insecticidal soap will help keep pests cornered.